bizurkur/mockfs/docs/pages/03-usage.md

 mockfs defaults to using a Linux-style filesystem configuration.
 This means all of the following rules apply:

-- It uses `/` as the directory separator
+- It uses `/` as the file separator

 - Filenames are case-sensitive (e.g. `test.txt` is NOT the same as `TEST.TXT`)